butterluo/SLMWorkshopCN/3_llmops-aifoundry/3_3_optimizing/lab3.3_evaluation_en.md

 ### 3️⃣ Create QnA Relevance Evaluation flow with variants
-1. Go to the Azure AI Studio > Evaluation
+1. Go to the Azure AI Foundry > 'Assess and improve' > Evaluation

 2. Click on the "+New Evaluation" on the Automated evaluations tab to create.